uhasker/getting-things-done-in-next-js/src/chapter1/09-asynchronous-programming.md

 No other customer can try to order anything (because you are standing at the counter) and no other employee can take an order anyway (because the employee serving you is blocking the counter with his hamburger preparation).
 This doesn't sound like a recipe for success.

-Luckily, there is a change in management and SyncMcBurgers rebrands as AsyncMcBurgers.
+After a while the restaurant owners realize this, there is a change in management and SyncMcBurgers rebrands as AsyncMcBurgers.
 The important difference between SyncMcBurgers and the new and improved AsyncMcBurgers is a change in the burger ordering process.

 > There is still only one counter though.
-> After all the managers at AsyncMcBurgers want to respect our metaphor.
+> After all, the managers at AsyncMcBurgers want to respect our metaphor.

 The new process looks as follows.
 You walk up to the counter, an employee takes your order and hands it to the kitchen.